Zabanaa/zabanaa.github.io/_posts/2017-05-03-dont-be-scared-switch-to-vim.md

 ---
 layout: post
-title: The argument for using vim
+title: Don't be scared.
+Switch to vim.
 ---

 I'm currently sitting at the most boring meetup I've probably ever attended in